OpenPodcar/OpenPodcar/README.md

 - Simlink
 	- If the Simlink does not work, display all the devices by typing in terminal `ls -l /dev` to see whether your device is connected well.
-	- The idVendor and idProduct can also be displayed for each USB device, such as `udevadm info -q all -a -n /dev/ACM0` for the device connected at COM Port ACM0
+	- The idVendor and idProduct can also be displayed in the commandline for each connected USB device, such as `udevadm info -q all -a -n /dev/ACM0` for the device connected at COM Port ACM0

 ### Lidar
 - No velodyne_points message published